grantwinney/blog/content/posts/webview2-a-browser-for-winforms/index.md

-+++
-categories = ["Surviving WinForms", ".NET 5", "WinForms"] date = 2025-01-17T22:41:08Z
+---
+categories:
+- Surviving WinForms
+- .NET 5
+- WinForms
+date: "2025-01-17T22:41:08Z"
-description = ""
+description: ""
-draft = false
+draft: false
-image = "__GHOST_URL__/content/images/2025/01/pexels-55570-196645.jpg"
-slug = "webview2-a-browser-for-winforms"
+cover:
+  image: pexels-55570-196645.jpg
+slug: webview2-a-browser-for-winforms
-summary = "In .NET 5, WinForms got a WebView2 control for displaying web pages.. even ones we create on-the-fly while the app's running.
-Let's kick the tires." tags = ["Surviving WinForms", ".NET 5", "WinForms"] title = "WebView2, a browser for WinForms in .NET 5"
+summary: In .NET 5, WinForms got a WebView2 control for displaying web pages.. even ones we create on-the-fly while the app's running.
+Let's kick the tires.

-+++
+tags:
+- Surviving WinForms
+- .NET 5
+- WinForms
+title: WebView2, a browser for WinForms in .NET 5
+---

 When one thinks of WinForms, one does not generally think of the web at the same time, unless it's how they wish they could move their app from one to the other.
 However, there's a number of controls for displaying web pages in a WinForms app, and with .NET 5 we got a new one called WebView2.